beratzorlu/Craftworks/README.md

 ![footer](docs/footer.png)

 The footer represents a minimalistic design philosophy.
 The social media websites of the company are displayed openly and clearly by providing appropriate spacing and medium-size social media logos.
-There is also a signiture text provided in the bottom center of the footer to refer users to the developer responsible for this project. ([Berat Zorlu](https://github.com/beratzorlu/Craftworks))
+There is also a signature text provided in the bottom centre of the footer to refer users to the developer responsible for this project. ([Berat Zorlu](https://github.com/beratzorlu/Craftworks))

 - #### Favicon

 ![favicon](android-chrome-192x192.png)

-Designing a favicon for the website as a process that required a series of trials and errors to find the design that fit the project most appropriately.
-Providing image sizes that also fit different browsers and devices an important concern regarding this area.
+Designing a favicon for the website was a process that required a series of trials and errors to find the design that fit the project most appropriately.
+Providing image sizes that also fit different browsers and devices is an important concern in this area.

 [Canva](https://www.canva.com/) was the service that allowed the design and creation of this element.